vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 For this the app supports two languages: Dutch and English.
 In English the app is called "Photo Club Hub" instead of "Fotoclub Hub".
-The sister app "Photo Club Hub HTML" can generate web pages in both languages.
+The sister app "Photo Club Hub HTML" also supports both languages.
 </details></p>

 </li><li>